doublesecretagency/craft-notifier/docs/messages/set-template.md

 ### Email Subject

-For email messages, you will also be able to specify a dynamic **subject** line.
-The exact same [automatic variables](/messages/variables/) are available within the context of your subject line.
+For email messages, you will be able to specify a dynamic subject line.
+Within the context of your subject, the same [automatic variables](/messages/variables/) are available.

 <img class="dropshadow" :src="$withBase('/images/messages/email-subject.png')" alt="" style="max-width:800px; margin-top:2px; margin-bottom:4px;">